shatasundara/thebearjew.github.io/README.md

 I would love for some suggestion on how to make the pre-push hook better.
 If you have a knack for Bash, open an issue and let me know.

 --
 [1]: For real modularization, the theme should be completely detached from the HTML/Markdown content.
-Unfortunately, themes are not easy to make completely separate from the Jekyll structure because they depend on the HTML and Markdown being rendered.
+Unfortunately, themes are not easy to make completely separate from the Jekyll structure because they depend on the HTML and Markdown organization/classes.